wagtail-packages/wagtail-exposapi/README.md

     username = "your-login-username"
     password = "your-login-password"
-    url = "http://localhost:8000"  # the base url of your site login_url = "/admin/login/"  # the login url for your site
+    url = "http://localhost:8000"  # the base url of your site login_path = "/admin/login/"  # the login url for your site
 ```

 ## Installation